Strato of Lampsacus: Life

-Strato, son of Arcesilaus or Arcesius, was born at Lampsacus between 340 and 330 BCE.
+Strato, son of Arcesilaus or Arcesius, was born in Lampsacus between 340 and 330 BCE.
 He might have known Epicurus during his period of teaching in Lampsacus between 310 and 306 BCE.
-He attended Aristotle's school in Athens, after which he went to Egypt as tutor to Ptolemy, where he also taught Aristarchus of Samos.
+He attended Aristotle's school in Athens, after which he went to Egypt as tutor to Ptolemy II, where he also taught Aristarchus of Samos.
 He returned to Athens after the death of Theophrastus (c.
 287 BCE), succeeding him as head of the Lyceum.
 He died sometime between 270 and 268 BCE.

 Strato devoted himself especially to the study of natural science, whence he obtained the name of Physicus (Φυσικός).
 Cicero, while speaking highly of his talents, blames him for neglecting the most important part of philosophy, that which concerns virtue and morals, and giving himself up to the investigation of nature.
 In the long list of his works, given by Diogenes Laërtius, several of the titles are upon subjects of moral philosophy, but the great majority belong to the department of physical science.
 None of his writings survive, his views are known only from the fragmentary reports preserved by later writers.